 From within Looker, you can grab any one of a series of URLs with which other Looker users or users outside your Looker instance can open a query or Look.
 To send data from Looker to other destinations outside Looker, you can publish a Look with a public URL and then send and share the URL through one of the methods described on this page.

 After you’ve run a query, you can share the query’s URL with another Looker user.
 They will arrive at the same report and visualization, if any.

-When sharing URLs, keep in mind:
+When sharing URLs, keep the following things in mind:

-- When you share a URL with someone you are sharing the query, not the actual data.
+- When you share a URL with someone, you are sharing the query, not the actual data.
 This means that the data could change between the time you pull a report and the time your colleague pulls a report.
 For example, if you set up a report to look at “today,” the data might change if the user accesses the URL the day after you send it.

 - The URLs never expire and can’t be revoked.
-However, since the link only works for someone who has access to your Looker instance and that data, sending a link should not cause a security concern.
+However, since the link works only for someone who has access to your Looker instance and that data, sending a link should not cause a security concern.